kristoferjoseph/drag/README.md

 # TODO:
 ---------

-* Test and fix for Any other non webkit browser
+* Test and fix for Any other IE. I don't have a windows box :(

 > Has been tested and works in Firefox, Chrome, and Safari